 Though Estonia’s digital services save users plenty of time and money, their quality isn’t guaranteed forever.
 At some point, these kinds of systems become legacy systems—in other words, they become obsolete.
 If we want them to keep up with the outside world, software-based services like these need to be updated and developed on a regular basis.

 Which leads us to two more concerns.
 Maintaining such a big conglomerate of IT systems requires a huge, constant investment.
 But large-scale, long-term public funding is going through a crisis here in Estonia and in much of the Western world.
 One of the major issues we face, for example, is how to pay for services like retirement pensions as our population ages and our workforce shrinks over time.

 At the same time, the risks of a digital service like e-Residency are minimal.
-Background checks by the Estonian Police and Border Guard Board and in-person interviews ensure that real humans with no criminal history sign up for the program, and regular controls make it easy to catch and stop illegal activities like money laundering and fraud.
+Background checks by the Estonian Police and Border Guard Board and in-person interviews ensure that only real humans with no criminal history sign up for the program, and regular checks make it easy to catch and stop illegal activities like money laundering and fraud.
 Everyone wins—us and the world.

 Taking Estonia to the top of the Fortune 500